facebook/react/docs/docs/lifting-state-up.md

 }
 ```

 These two functions convert numbers.
-We will write another function that takes a string `value` and a converter function as arguments, and returns a string.
+We will write another function that takes a string `value` and a converter function as arguments and returns a string.
 We will use it to calculate the value of one input based on the other input.

 It returns an empty string on an invalid `value`, and it keeps the output rounded to the third decimal place: